Professor-G/MicroLIA/docs/index.rst

 Example
 ==================
-To learn about LIA's functionality please refer to the `example page <https://lia.readthedocs.io/en/latest/source/Examples.html>`_, which covers in detail the options we have when simulating our training data and creating the classifiers.
+To learn about MicroLIA's functionality please refer to the `example page <https://microlia.readthedocs.io/en/latest/source/Examples.html>`_, which covers in detail the options we have when simulating our training data and creating the classifiers.

 Science
 ==================
-To learn about Gravitational Microlensing, including how to derive the magnification equation, please visit the `science page <https://lia.readthedocs.io/en/latest/source/Gravitational%20Microlensing.html>`_.
+To learn about Gravitational Microlensing, including how to derive the magnification equation, please visit the `science page <https://microlia.readthedocs.io/en/latest/source/Gravitational%20Microlensing.html>`_.

 Pages